The Drew Barrymore Show

 The Drew Barrymore Show (stylized as the DREW barrymore show and often shortened to simply Drew) is an Emmy-winning first-run syndicated American talk show hosted by actress Drew Barrymore.
 The show is distributed by CBS Media Ventures and debuted on September 14, 2020.
-As of October 2025, it was the number-two most-viewed syndicated talk show in the U.S.
+As of October 2025, it was the second most-viewed syndicated talk show in the U.S.

 Concept

 The program features a diverse array of human-interest stories, celebrity guests, lifestyle segments, and field pieces.

 Production

 Barrymore shot a pilot for the show in New York City in August 2019, aiming for a fall 2020 launch.
 Barrymore had previously circled a talk show deal with Warner Bros.'
 Telepictures in 2016, but a pilot never came to fruition, in part because of a lukewarm response from prospective station groups at the time.

 Barrymore debuted several digital series in the lead-up to her broadcast debut that included "The Making of the Drew Barrymore Show" and conversations with talk-show hosts who have inspired her in "The Art of the Interview."
 This particular series included Barrymore's conversations with Gayle King, Andy Cohen, Jimmy Fallon, Whoopi Goldberg, and Sean Evans.

 Barrymore also launched "Drew's Movie Nite", in which she would invite fans to join her in a live Twitter watch party.
 The series kicked off on July 30, 2020, with the Nickelodeon broadcast of the 1997 film Good Burger.
 Also featured in the interview were the stars of Good Burger, Kel Mitchell and Kenan Thompson.

 The next edition of "Drew's Movie Nite" was the Nickelodeon broadcast of The SpongeBob Movie: Sponge Out of Water from 2015 on September 3, 2020.
 This time, Barrymore interviewed the voice of SpongeBob SquarePants, Tom Kenny and the voice of Patrick Star, Bill Fagerbakke.
 The third edition of "Drew's Movie Nite", this time aired on CBS on October 25, 2020, and was the 1996 film Scream starring Barrymore.
 "Drew's Movie Nite" returned on September 5, 2021, with the CBS broadcast of School of Rock.

 The show was launched in fall 2020 during the COVID-19 pandemic in the United States.
 The launch took place with a small crew at the CBS Broadcast Center in Midtown Manhattan, with pandemic-related rules and precautions.
 Instead of an in-person audience, members of a virtual crowd would be beamed in via a platform called Audience From Anywhere and projected on a large display behind Barrymore.
 Meanwhile, guests who live on the West Coast have the option to appear via green-screen and sit across from the host.